magauran/swift-extensions/README.md

 ## Contents

-The package currently provides the following extensions:
+The package currently provides the following implementations:

+### Extensions

 **BidirectionalCollection**